 However, if you’re concerned with saving time and money – ready-made templates might be for you.
 While templates might not offer full creative freedom or allow you to create what you want from scratch, they do offer something powerful that most email marketers want – platform and performance testing done by email service providers.
 In short, this means that the templates you use have been tested and proven to yield results in previous campaigns.

 For example, Mailchimp gives you optimized templates ready for customization with images and copy – you just need to add your content and send it to your mailing list.
+But if you want more options, you can also check out Mailchimp alternatives.

 Ready-used email templates are the best option for sending last-moment email campaigns with quick results, as they’re faster to create and offer enough features to pull together a quick campaign.